klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <!-- <p style="text-align: center;">~</p> -->

-The momentous scene in The Matrix is when Neo, the computer hacker protagonist, first meets Trinity.
+The momentous scene in The Matrix is when Neo, the computer hacker protagonist, first meets Trinity, at an underground nightclub.
-At an underground nightclub, as the music turns edgy, the already alluring storyline becomes irresistible when Trinity whispers to Neo:
+As the music turns edgy, the already alluring storyline becomes irresistible when Trinity whispers to Neo:

 "I know why you're here Neo.
 I know why you hardly sleep, why you live alone, and why night after night you sit at your computer.
 I know, because I was once looking for the same thing. [...]
 It's the question that drives us, Neo.
 You know the question, just as I did."